-(Click photo to enlarge image of Srila Prabhupada and disciples on a morning walk, Germany.)
+(Click to enlarge photo of Srila Prabhupada and disciples walking by a cemetary, Frankfurt)

 "The whole scheme should be to satisfy the Lord.
 This is the secret of success.
 Tasmin tuste jagat tustam.
 If God, or Krishna, is satisfied, then whole world is satisfied.
 The modern civilization is lacking this knowledge.
 Asuric civilization, demonic civilization, what to speak of satisfying God, they are denying the existence of God.
 And they want peace and happiness.

 I remember there was a speech by Archbishop of Canterbury.
 He said that 'You people, you want kingdom of God without God.'
 That is our policy -- Ravana's policy.
 Ravana's policy was kingdom of God without God.
 Kingdom of God means everyone is prosperous, happy in every respect.
 That is considered as kingdom of God so far materially considered.
 So Ravana wanted.
 He was materialistic.
 His capital was almost gold.
 Every house was, I mean to say, wrapped with gold.
 Svarna-lanka.
 Svarna-lanka means at that time Ravana's kingdom, the Ceylon, modern Ceylon, was covered with gold everywhere.
 Very rich.
 Very, very rich.
 It is said that in Ravana's room, moon was rising.
 That means there was electricity at that time also, or similar lights.
 So the descriptions are very nice.
 It was very prosperous and rich country.
 And the policy was without God.
 Material civilization means like that, without God.